 Better known as The Stig, Ben Collins coached hundreds of celebrities around the racetrack, organised high voltage car chases and tested hundreds of priceless cars to the brink.
 He holds many credits: Championship-winning Le Mans Racecar Driver, bestselling author, TV presenter, world record breaker and Hollywood stunt driver.
-Today Ben gives the Paddock magazine five exclusive tips on how to drive like a real stunt driver.
+Today Ben gives Paddock magazine five exclusive tips on how to drive like a real stunt driver.

-- Drive it like you stole it
+- Drive it as you stole it

 There’s often only one chance to make a lasting impression on celluloid.
 Many moviemakers have tried using digital cameras where you can film a sequence again and again without burning film stock, including the 007 franchise, only to return to the energy of real film to capture that one special moment.
-So give it rock all, otherwise cinema audiences will yawn their disapproval.
+So give it rock all, otherwise, cinema audiences will yawn their disapproval.

 For the stunt driver that means unleashing everything you have when the director calls for action.
 Car chases always involve a high-speed race through traffic, with inches to spare and bumper-to-bumper.
 Timing is everything, which is why we rehearse these sequences so much.
 But ultimately it comes down to being able to summon that little extra to squeeze through a vanishing gap or dig yourself out of trouble when a fluid situation throws a curveball.